-This AD was prompted by two recent in-flight shutdowns on PW PW1524G-3 model turbofan engines, due to failure of the low-pressure compressor (LPC) rotor 1 (R1).
+This AD was prompted by a recent in-flight shutdown due to failure of the low-pressure compressor (LPC) rotor 1 (R1) and by findings of cracked LPC R1s during inspections.
 The FAA is issuing this AD to prevent failure of the LPC R1.
 The unsafe condition, if not addressed, could result in uncontained release of the LPC R1, damage to the engine, damage to the airplane, and loss of control of the airplane.